 Instructions

-- Preheat the oven to 350°F. Grease an 11" X 8" ceramic rectangular baking dish.
+- Preheat the oven to 350ยฐF.
+Grease a 2 quart or ย 11" X 8" ceramic baking dish and set it aside.

-- In a large bowl, whisk together the dry ingredients.
+- Whisk together the dry ingredients in a large bowl.
 Set the bowl aside.
-In a separate bowl whisk together the melted butter and sour cream.
-Whisk in the eggs.
+In a separate bowl whisk together the wet ingredients.
+Make sure to drain the whole-kernel canned corn.

-- Open the can of whole-kernel corn and carefully drain the water.
-Add the whole-kernel corn and creamed corn to the dry ingredients.
-Pour the wet ingredients over the top of the corn and dry ingredients.
+- Add the wet ingredients to the dry ingredients.
 Fold in the mixture using a rubber spatula until there are no lumps.

 - Remove the casserole from the oven and allow it to sit for 10 minutes.
 Serve warm.